 To solve a problem, you’d think the best possible understanding of the problem would naturally come first.

-All those experts out there who were hired, appointed, or elected to solve problems should certainly endeavor to understand the problems before they push a solution.
-At least we’d hope so.
+All those experts out there who were hired, appointed, or elected to solve problems should certainly endeavor to understand the problems before they push for a solution.
+At least, we’d hope so.

 Solutions are then forever doomed to the narrow-mindedness that false dilemmas induce.

 Those who work in an industry to solve social problems don’t really understand.
 They often pass on a legacy of activity traps that have little impact on solving the problems.

 The cause is indeed noble, and achieving its objectives is critical for our society to evolve.
 Unfortunately, serving a cause doesn’t mean one is helping to solve anything.